 Backpacking tents can cost anywhere from $150 for a budget model from a reputable brand to $700 or more, so it's important to consider what you receive for your money.
-Starting at the low end, AYAMAYA, which costs $70, is one of our favourite low-cost designs.
+Starting at the low end, AYAMAYA, which costs $70, is one of our favorite low-cost designs.
 Spending more will get you better textiles that significantly reduce total weight.
 As an illustration, consider the $430 Nemo Dagger 2P, which has an interior that is comparable to the Trail Huts but weighs much less (3 pounds, 14 ounces).
 Although the $231 price difference between the two tents is nothing to laugh at, people who spend a lot of time outside will find the performance advantages to be worthwhile.
 And once the price reaches $500, you'll often find one of two design types: tents that perform well in very hard situations or ultra-light constructions that use premium materials.

 Weather Protection and Ventilation